chuu-p/benkio/README.md

 firefox mobile+asbplayer  should be the best option for ios

-- mobile browser firefox with voxab addon -> login to netflix or crunchyroll
+- mobile browser firefox with benkio addon -> login to netflix or crunchyroll
 - when floating button is pressed -> screenshot -> extract subtitles from page source
   - create card from subtitles -> dictionary entry -> etc.
 - ~maybe fork mobile firefox as module for this app~